Squire Family Genealogy Pages

 Landcare

-I live on a rural property and have an interest in Landcare in the Harrogate area.
-We bought the land in 1983 because it had about 30 acres (12 hectares approx) of natural scrub.
-More information is at the Landcare link to the right.
+Until recently, I lived on a rural property and have an interest in Landcare in the Harrogate (South Australia) area.
+We bought the land in 1983 because it had about 30 acres (12 hectares) of natural scrub.
+We sold it in 2013 because it was becoming too difficult and time consuming for me to adequately maintain.
+I am gradually removing Landcare resources from this site, but I still maintain the Bremer Barker Catchment Group's web site.

 Employment

-I worked at Employment Options Inc, a not-for-profit Job Services Australia (formerly Job Network) provider in the Adelaide Hills, from 1998 to 2010.
-I was Finance Manager and a member of the Board for twelve years.
-You can see their web site at www.employmentoptions.com.au.
+After a few years break, I worked at Employment Options Inc, a not-for-profit Job Services Australia (formerly Job Network) provider in the Adelaide Hills, from 1998 to 2010.
+I was Finance Manager and a member of the Board.

-I have a Batchelor of Economics degree from the University of Adelaide, and am a Certified Practising Accountant and member of CPA Australia.
-I have considerable experience with QuickBooks (Australian version), and Excel.
-I also have considerable experience with Corporate Governance in the not-for-profit sector.
+I have a Bachelor of Economics degree from the University of Adelaide, and am a Certified Practising Accountant and member of CPA Australia.
+I have considerable experience with MS Office 2010, including Excel, Access and Powerpoint, and VBA.
+I also have considerable experience in the field of Corporate Governance in the not-for-profit sector.

 Other memberships